awsdocs/amazon-route53-docs/doc_source/hosted-zones-private.md

 If you have integrated your on\-premises network with one or more Amazon VPC virtual networks and you want your on\-premises network to resolve domain names in private hosted zones, you can create a Simple AD directory\.
 Simple AD provides IP addresses that you can use to submit DNS queries from your on\-premises network to your private hosted zone\.
 For more information, see [Getting Started with Simple AD](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/getting_started.html) in the *AWS Directory Service Administration Guide*\.

 **Required IAM Permissions**
-To create private hosted zones, you need to grant IAM permissions for Amazon EC2 actions in addition to permissions for Amazon Route 53 actions\.
+To create private hosted zones, you need to grant IAM permissions for Amazon EC2 actions in addition to permissions for Route 53 actions\.
 For more information, see [Required Permissions for Actions on Private Hosted Zones](r53-api-permissions-ref.md#required-permissions-private-hosted-zones)\.

-This topic explains how to use the Amazon Route 53 console to create, list, and delete private hosted zones\.
-For information about using the Amazon Route 53 API to perform these operations, see the [Amazon Route 53 API Reference](http://docs.aws.amazon.com/Route53/latest/APIReference/)\.
+This topic explains how to use the Route 53 console to create, list, and delete private hosted zones\.
+For information about using the Route 53 API to perform these operations, see the [Amazon Route 53 API Reference](http://docs.aws.amazon.com/Route53/latest/APIReference/)\.

-You can also use an Amazon Route 53 *public* hosted zone to route traffic for your domain on the internet\.
+You can also use a Route 53 *public* hosted zone to route traffic for your domain on the internet\.
 For more information, see [Working with Public Hosted Zones](AboutHZWorkingWith.md)\.

 + [Creating a Private Hosted Zone](hosted-zone-private-creating.md)